Sports in Cleveland: College sports

 The headquarters of the Mid-American Conference (MAC) are located in Cleveland.
 The conference also stages both its men's and women's basketball tournaments at Rocket Arena.

 In NCAA Division I, Cleveland State University fields 16 varsity sports playing in the Horizon League.
 The Cleveland State Vikings men's and women's basketball teams play their home games at the Wolstein Center.
 The university has periodically considered forming a non-scholarship Division I FCS football program.

 In NCAA Division III, Case Western Reserve University fields 19 varsity sports playing in the UAA.
 Most notably, in both present day and in Cleveland pastime, is the Case Western Reserve Spartans football team, who boasts a history of football dating back to 1890.
 Home games are played at DiSanto Field in University Circle.

 Although there is no Division I college football team based in the city itself, Cleveland is nationally known for its support of Ohio State Buckeyes football.
 This is due to the team playing occasional games in Cleveland throughout the years, the large fan base of the Buckeyes (including many Ohio State alumni in the Cleveland/NE Ohio area), and numerous Cleveland area high school standouts playing for OSU (such as Glenville High School alums Troy Smith, winner of the 2006 Heisman Trophy, and 2014 National Championship winning quarterback Cardale Jones).
 Cleveland's devotion to Buckeyes football has been documented by fan surveys, television ratings, and even the Terminal Tower being lit up in scarlet and gray during OSU's 2014 National Championship run.

 The most notable college football win for Cleveland was the city’s only college football bowl game victory—the 1941 Sun Bowl—where the Western Reserve Red Cats, now known as Case Western Reserve University, defeated the Arizona State Bulldogs, now nicknamed Sun Devils, 26–13.

 Major events

 Cleveland facilities have hosted the Major League Baseball All-Star Game six times, the NBA All-Star Game three times, and the United States Figure Skating Championships four times.
 The city hosted the Gravity Games, an extreme sports series, from 2002 to 2004, and the Dew Action Sports Tour Right Guard Open in 2007.
 In 2013 the city hosted about 11,000 male and female athletes at the National Senior Games.
 Cleveland hosted the 2014 Gay Games.
+Cleveland bid to host the 1916 Summer Olympics, but lost to Berlin.
+Those games were ultimately canceled due to World War I. Cleveland also made an effort to secure the 1920 Summer Olympics, but lost to Antwerp.